sebastianx9/amazon_review_classifiers/README.md

 ### 4.Run the project

-Execute the Classifier script to train both models and see results.
+Execute the Classifier.ipynb script to train both models and see results.

 This will: